JOHN ADEBOLA THERESA

 Topic: JA PA SYNDROME AND YOUNG HEALTH PROFESSIONALS WHO FORM THE EMERGING WORKFORCE

-Description: I have in 2023 presented four seminars and two research papers on the relationship between multiple intelligences and indicators of migration and entrepreneurship in young health professionals.
-I have further submitted a scientific paper from ongoing studies with recommendations on how to curb the decades old japa syndrome that has been making medical education in Nigeria inefficient.
-I continue to investigate how educational interventions can actualize multiple intelligences in young health professionals, particularly: entrepreneurial intelligence for personal contributions, emotional intelligence to respond to local needs, scientific intelligence to be innovative, cultural intelligence for adaptability, and recognition of green pastures at home for job satisfaction.
-Brain drain is perhaps the crucial problem to solve for strategic nation building in Nigeria and especially for the struggling health sector, thus this line of investigations is important for me, having a Masters degree in Health Professions Education.
+Description: I have in 2023 presented four seminars and two research papers on the relationship between multiple intelligences and indicators of migration and entrepreneurship in Young Health Professionals.
+I have further completed a Doctor of Business Administration degree thesis with recommendations on how to curb the decades old japa syndrome that has been making medical education in Nigeria inadequate.
+I continue to investigate how educational interventions can actualize multiple intelligences in Young Health Professionals, particularly: entrepreneurial intelligence for personal contributions, emotional intelligence to respond to local needs, scientific intelligence to be innovative, cultural intelligence for adaptability, as well as financial intelligence and recognition of green pastures at home for job satisfaction.
+Brain drain is perhaps the crucial problem to solve for strategic nation building in Nigeria and especially for the struggling Health Sector, thus this line of investigations is important for me, having a Master s degree in Health Professions Education and a Doctor of Business Administration degree.

 Qualifications